 household appliances like a vacuum, hairdryer, and blender

 bicycles and skateboards

 funny hats and coats

 drawers banging shut

-Remember that when PUPPY is in the presence of one of these stimuli, she gets treats, but that as soon as the stimuli stops/goes away, all treats stop.
+Remember that when your puppy is in the presence of one of these stimuli, she gets treats, but that as soon as the stimuli stops/goes away, all treats stop.

-You can also purchase a CD of sound effects (or find a bunch of sound effects on YouTube), so that you can desensitize PUPPY for sounds that she may not hear within the home (a baby crying, a siren, fireworks, thunder, a train, horns, etc).
-Play the sounds at a low volume, giving PUPPY treats while each sound plays (and stopping when the sound stops!).
+You can also purchase a CD of sound effects (or find a bunch of sound effects on YouTube), so that you can desensitize your puppy for sounds that she may not hear within the home (a baby crying, a siren, fireworks, thunder, a train, horns, etc).
+Play the sounds at a low volume, giving your puppy treats while each sound plays (and stopping when the sound stops!).
 Gradually increase the volume of these sounds.
-Many pet stores and music stores sell these sound-sampler CDs.
-(We carry a few at our Wonder Puppy retail store as well.)

 Before and After Getting your Puppy by Dr. Ian Dunbar